Telcos to halt mobile network spending spree

 Credit Suisse expects wireless network investments to grow only 1 percent in 2012, following 10 percent growth in 2011.

-"Although we retain our view that capacity utilisation on mobile networks continues to remain high, which will drive long-term revenue growth, any potential recovery is unlikely before 2013," wrote Credit Suisse analysts.
+"Although we retain our view that capacity utilization on mobile networks continues to remain high, which will drive long-term revenue growth, any potential recovery is unlikely before 2013," wrote Credit Suisse analysts.

 PRICE BATTLE